-Step 4: Create Workflow for Pre SQL and Post SQL
+Create Informatica Pre and Post SQL Workflow

-After we finish creating the Mapping, we have to create the workflow for it.
-Power Center Workflow manager provides two approaches to create workflow.
+After we finish creating the Informatica Pre and Post SQL Mapping, we have to create the workflow for it.
+Power Center Workflow manager provides two approaches to create a workflow.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the workflow, our next step is to create a session task for our mapping.

-Step 4(a): Create Session for Pre SQL and Post SQL
+Create Session for Pre and Post SQL

-There are two types of sessions in informatica:
+There are two types of sessions:

 Please link the Start Task, and the Session Task.
 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
-From the below screenshot you can observe that the workflow is a valid one.
+From the below screenshot, you can observe that the workflow is a valid one.

-Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+Now, Let me start the Informatica Pre and Post SQL Workflow.
+To do so, navigate to the Workflows menu and select the Start Workflow option.